ReedJessen/IPStreet2Neo4j/README.md

 # IPStreet2Neo4j
-## A demonstration of using to IP Street Python SDK and Neo4j to build inventor network graphs
+## Use IP Street Python SDK and Neo4j to build inventor network graphs

+An IP Street API key is required.
+Contact Reed@ipstreet.com to request a trial key.